Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 A widely adopted component library is the best way to get there.

-Think destructive buttons.
-They should have the same alarming color everywhere in the product.
-If their color would differ a lot this would require more cognitive affords from the user.
+If you fail to deliver a coherent experience, for example when the colors of your destructive buttons vary a lot across the system, navigating requires more cognitive affords from the user which can be exhausting and lead to unhappy users.

 ### 🏎 Speed up development